JuliaData/DataFrames.jl/docs/src/man/getting_started.md

 ## Accessing Classic Data Sets

 To see more of the functionality for working with `DataFrame` objects, we need a more complex data set to work with.
-We'll use the `RDatasets` package, which provides access to many of the classical data sets that are available in R.

-For example, we can access Fisher's iris data set using the following functions:
+We can access Fisher's iris data set using the following functions:

 ```julia
 using CSV